ddev/ddev.com/src/content/blog/why-use-ddev-local-instead-of-rolling-your-own-docker-based-local-dev-solution.md

 ---
 title: "Why use DDEV instead of rolling your own Docker-based local dev solution?"
 pubDate: 2022-12-22
+summary: The benefits of using DDEV instead of a custom Docker setup for local development.
 author: Randy Fay
 featureImage:
   src: /img/blog/2020/12/ddevdocker.png
-  alt:
-  caption:
-  credit:
+  alt: DDEV and Docker logos side by side, with the words “and/or” between them
   shadow: true
 categories:
   - DevOps
 ---

 If you know something about Docker, you know that you can throw one or two Docker images together and get yourself a working local development environment.
-There are plenty of nginx and php images out there on [hub.docker.com](http://hub.docker.com), and you can do lots and lots of things with them.
+There are plenty of nginx and PHP images out there on [hub.docker.com](https://hub.docker.com), and you can do lots and lots of things with them.
 So why use [DDEV](https://ddev.readthedocs.io), a tool that runs on Docker, when you could just roll your own Docker solution for local development?
 I’ll try to make a comparison.
 Of course I’m biased in favor of DDEV.

 ### **Custom Docker or docker-compose solution:**